liesnikov/extensible-elaborator/paper/main.md

 This also means that constraints can/have to match on unreduced types in the e.g. `FillInTheTherm`

+\todo{say something about what features can be rendered as modular and which can't}

 # Related work # {#sec:related_work}